Synonym(s): Suckermouth Catfish, Algae Eaters

 U.S. Present: Florida, Texas, and possibly Wisconsin.

-Reproducing populations occur in spring-influenced habitats of the San Antonio River (Bexar County), Comal Springs (Comal County), San Marcos River (Hays County), and San Felipe Creek (Val Verde County)
+Distribution: Reproducing populations occur in spring-influenced habitats of the San Antonio River (Bexar County), Comal Springs (Comal County), San Marcos River (Hays County), and San Felipe Creek (Val Verde County)

 Management stems from controlling the fish trade.
 Advising owners to avoid releasing Loricariids into local waters is paramount in curbing the invasion.
-Breeding populations have been reported in Florida and Texas.

 Podkowa, Dagmara, and Lucyna Goniakowska-Witalińska.
 "Morphology of the air-breathing stomach of the catfish Hypostomus plecostomus."
 Journal of Morphology.
 257.2 (2003): 147–163.